1JONMONTERV/CMFO-COMPUTACION-FRACTAL-/bindings/python/README_PyPI.md

 ---

-## 🧪 Verified Claims (Geometric Model)
+## 🧪 Mathematically Verified Claims (Geometric Model)

-All claims are backed by executable proofs in the repository:
+All claims are backed by executable proofs in the repository, demonstrated in code:

 ✅ **Physics**: Particle masses derived from Planck mass with α⁵ correction
 ✅ **Logic**: Reversible Boolean gates via unitary rotations